 Hoffmann’s The Nutcracker and the Mouse King.

-I know, the original Hoffmann’s tale is for ages 10 and older.
+The original Hoffmann’s tale is much darker than the ballet’s plot.
 However, there are many good adaptations.
 Here is one of my personal favorites adapted for younger readers by Janet Schulman.
 I loved the illustrations and the fact that the book introduces the story rather than the ballet’s plot.
 Don’t get me wrong, I LOVE Tchaikovsky’ ballet.
 I just think that the story has it’s own value and might be introduced for its own sake.

 If you think the book is too long for your kid, or some parts sound too controversial, you may always skip them or retell the story and show the pictures.
 You and your child can even create a game that would help you to reenact the plot and practice retelling the story.